Welcome to Therapeutic Massage!

-I am a Nationally Certified Massage Therapist who graduated with Honors from the Boulder College of Massage Therapy in 1997.
+I am a Licensed Massage Therapist who graduated with Honors from the Boulder College of Massage Therapy in 1997.
 I have been in private practice in the Thornton area ever since.
 I specialize in therapeutic massage, deep tissue, neuromuscular, sports massage, muscle release technique, and chair massage.
 I am legally registered as a massage therapist in Colorado (license #765).
-In addition, I maintain National Certification as a Bodyworker and Massage Therapist (NCBTMB) and adhere to their strict national Code of Ethics and Standards of Practice.
-I am also a member of the Associated Bodyworker and Massage Professionals (ABMP) and adhere to their Code of Ethics.
-I am a returning member the Sports Massage Team for "Ride the Rockies" and "Triple Bypass."
-I have been a member of the Colorado Sports Massage Team and the Bicycle Tour of Colorado Sports Massage Team.
+I am a member of the Associated Bodyworker and Massage Professionals (ABMP) and adhere to their Code of Ethics.
 I regularly provide chair massage at my booth at the Capitol Hill People's Fair and A Taste of Colorado.
+I am a member of the the Colorado Sports Massage Team.
+I have been a member of the Sports Massage Team for "Ride the Rockies", "Triple Bypass" and the Bicycle Tour of Colorado Sports Massage Team.
 My Curriculum Vitae is posted here.
 There is a brief video at the bottom of this page for your viewing enjoyment.

 I believe in the growth and development of my therapeutic skills to provide the best service for my clients.
 I have completed continuing training that includes Sports Massage, Chair Massage, Muscle Release Technique Workshop, Advanced Myofascial Techniques, Massage During Pregnancy, Ethics, American Heart Association CPR, Providing Body-Centered Therapies, Massage and Pharmacology, Cranio-Sacral, Natural Approaches to Menopause, and F.A.S.T.
 Defense.

 Annually, I participate on the sports massage team for the Children's Hospital Courage Classic Bicycle Tour and donate a portion of my fees to Children's Hospital as well as the MS150, where a portion of my fees are donated to the MS Foundation.
-I also regularly support the Smile Train, Guiding Eyes for the Blind, Engineers Without Borders and the Adams County Alternatives to Family Violence (Women's Shelter).
+I also regularly support the Smile Train, Guiding Eyes for the Blind and Engineers Without Borders.

 I have a Master's degree in Secondary Education and have worked for many years in corporate training.
 I am able to provide training regarding ergonomics and stress reduction.
 I have provided continuing training for The Adams County Family Daycare Association on Infant Massage and Self-care Massage.
 I enjoy speaking to groups about the benefits of regular massage.